 Average inventory is a KPI that helps you understand how many products you are storing over specified periods:

-Finally, the fill rate is a KPI that tells you how well you fulfilled your orders for single deliveries or for deliveries over a given time.
+Finally, the fill rate is a KPI that tells you how well you fulfiled your orders for single deliveries or for deliveries over a given time.
 This KPI is also called line item fill rate (LIFR), with the term “line” referring to the line on an order or manifest.
 The formula for LIFR is:

 Another formula that determines LIFR is: